 Penalty: $1 000.

-98. The conduct of bingo
+98. Conduct of bingo

 A person shall not —

-(a) conduct multiple bingo or simultaneous bingo, otherwise than in accordance with a permit specifically authorising the playing of that version of bingo;
+(a) conduct multiple bingo or simultaneous bingo, otherwise than in accordance with a permit specifically authorising the playing of that version of bingo; or

 (b) as promoter, offer any jackpot prize in relation to bingo, except in so far as may be authorised specifically by a permit relating to multiple bingo or simultaneous bingo; or